 Typical course content

-As part of the normal quality and improvement cycle this degree programme will be validated* again in the Autumn of 2016.
+As part of the normal quality and improvement cycle this degree programme will be validated* again in the Spring of 2017.
 Module names may change as part of validation process*.
 In each year of study, you can expect to take seven single and one double module across the two semesters and together worth 120 CATS credits (60 ECTS credits).
 The double module in the final year focusses on developing and researching your dissertation and it runs across both semesters.

 In each year you have a mix of compulsory modules, education option modules and free choice option modules.
 Compulsory modules in the first year give you a strong foundational knowledge of key education topics and you can then choose an option each semester either based within an educational work based setting or a free option from the broad range of choices available across the whole University.
 In the second year there are 2 compulsory modules in research methods where you will be preparing for your final year compulsory dissertation.
 All of your other modules in years 2 and 3 are options, either within education or free choice from across the University.

 Validation is a process by which the University approves programmes of study.
 Any taught degree leading to a University of Southampton award is required to go through programme validation.
 For full validation process, visit www.southampton.ac.uk/validation

 Innovation modules outside of your subject area

 Our Curriculum Innovation Programme offers you the chance to take optional modules outside of your chosen subject area.
 This allows you to personalise your education, to develop new skills and knowledge for your future.
 Modules range from "Living and working on the web" to "Business skills for employability".

 View the Curriculum Innovation modules for this course

 Some of our courses also give you the option of taking a language module, which can count towards your degree.
 These modules cover ten languages and range from absolute beginner to near-native speaker level.

 View the language modules on offer for this course